An implicit large-eddy simulation perspective on the flow over periodic hills: Introduction

 \section{Introduction}

-The phenomenon of turbulent separation from a curved surface occurs in a large variety of engineering problems, such as flow over a turbine, past an obstruction in a pipe, and through a reactor.
+The phenomenon of turbulent separation from a curved surface occurs in a large variety of engineering problems, such as flow over the blades of a turbine, past an obstruction in a pipe, and near to an impeller in a mixing tank.
 It is therefore essential that a method capable of simulating turbulent flows is able to capture this phenomenon and the resulting flow characteristics.
-The periodic hills is an established simulation benchmark of this type \cite{ercoftac2017}.
+The periodic hills is an established simulation benchmark for flow separation \citep{ercoftac2017}.
 In this case, a well-defined flow passes over a series of hills which repeat along a channel in a periodic fashion.
 As the flow passes over a hill, there is a pressure-induced separation from the curved surface.
 It then recirculates on the leeward face of the hill and reattaches at the base of the channel before accelerating up and over the next hill.
-It includes complex flow features such as the generation of an unsteady shear layer, recirculation, strong pressure gradients, attached and detached boundary layers, and turbulence recycling due to the periodicity assumption \cite{Gloerfelt2019}.
+This case includes complex flow features such as the generation of an unsteady shear layer, recirculation, strong pressure gradients, attached and detached boundary layers, and turbulence recycling due to the periodicity assumption \citep{Gloerfelt2019}.